Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 Xiao Jianghua, the general manager of the Investment and Development Center of Sunac South China Regional Group, Liu Ganglin, the general manager of the Shenzhen Company of Sunac Guangzhou and Shenzhen Region, Han Yaolin, the assistant president of Sunac South China Region, and others all withdrew from the project company.

-After that, Li Ting, who joined Huafa 7 months ago and served as the general manager of the Shenzhen Company of the South China region, replaced Xiang Yu as the legal representative and general manager of the project company.
+After that, Li Ting, who joined Huafa for 7 months and served as the general manager of the Shenzhen Company of the South China region, replaced Xiang Yu as the legal representative and general manager of the project company.

 Source: Tianyancha